Table of Contents

 Each test sharpens your strategy, compounding insights into momentum that competitors can’t match.
 You can run multiple experiments in parallel, and because the loop never stops, your site continually evolves through ongoing iterations and implementations.

-SEO isn’t dead, best practices are dead and guessing won’t scale.
+SEO isn’t dead, best practices are dying and guessing won’t scale.
 The only durable moat in SEO is testing.

 If you’re not testing, you’re guessing, and guessing won’t survive the shift from Google rankings to AI retrieval.